Updated November 20, 2019

 What’s Wrong With Eggs?

 While it may seem like producing hundreds of eggs is a natural phenomenon of a hen’s life, this development was almost entirely due to recent human intervention.
 Modern domestic chickens have been selectively bred for their egg-laying capabilities in order to produce a dramatic number of eggs in a year.
 The domestic chicken’s wild relative, the Red Junglefowl, lays approximately 10 to 15 eggs in an entire year, in one or two clutches.
-A modern “egg-laying” hen has been bred to lay between 200 and 300 large eggs in a year.
+A modern “egg-laying” hen, such as a Leghorn or hybrid red layer, has been bred to lay between 200 and over 300 large eggs in a year.

 It takes between 24 and 26 hours for an egg to be formed internally.
 This means that hens can easily be in the midst of producing an egg year round- a highly taxing, painful, and dangerous process; egg overproduction can lead to a number of fatal reproductive tract diseases such as tumors in the oviduct, egg binding (where an egg gets stuck in the chicken’s body), and malnutrition and osteoporosis.
-Although a domestic chicken can live on average between ten and fifteen years, egg-laying hens typically live closer to five years due to health complications.
+Although a domestic chicken can live on average between ten and fifteen years, hens bred for use in industrial egg laying facilities typically live closer to five years due to health complications.

 As guardians of egg-laying hens, there are a few things you can do for them.